- 1 Purpose

 Digital artefacts (such as presentations, images and videos) should be stored within the University digital library, the eLearning Objects Repository (eLOR).
 Best practice guidelines for the delivery of online content (audio, video, presentations, documents, etc.) are available in the eLOR by searching for 'best practice'.

-Research Data should be stored according to the provisions of the Research Data Management Policy and Research Data Procedure.
+Research Data should be stored according to the provisions of the Research Data and Primary Materials Management Procedure.

 4.5 Search and Information management